lorenabez/DNS_Tunneling_Detection_on_AWS/README.md

   - Flighsim
 5. Experiments Results and accurancy

-This project and repesctive improvemments were published on:
+This project and respective improvemments were published on:

 English -> "A security model for DNS tunnel detection on cloud platform" https://ieeexplore.ieee.org/abstract/document/9969715